CumulusNetworks/cldemo-docker-quagga/README.md

 Running the Demo
 ----------------
 On the management server, download the demo and cd into the top directory.
-There are two demo playbooks: `demo-docker-vrouter` and `demo-docker-privileged`.
-To run them, run the command:
-`ansible-playbook <DEMO>.yml -k --ask-sudo-pass`.
+Run the command: `ansible-playbook run-demo.yml`.

 After running one demo, you will need to log into the servers and delete the Docker containers before you can create another one.
 You can do this with the